 Our churches are filled with people trying to improve their financial condition.
 Their goals can range from getting debt free and becoming “financially free” to finally building an emergency fund or saving for retirement.
 Churches and organizations have responded to these desires by offering programs that promise to do those very things.
 Despite the numerous options we have and the financial success that most of them tout, shouldn’t we be evaluating these courses based on the spiritual impact they have on our church members?
 Which is more important, helping people have more money or making them better disciples?
 Is there even a way we can do both at the same time?

-The financial troubles of the individual are legitimate problems and have a close tie with our spiritual lives.
+The financial troubles of the individual are legitimate problems and have a close tie with their spiritual life.
 When we are burdened with debt or have trouble paying our bills, we suffer in a lot of different ways, including spiritually.
 I often encounter people that have a tough time studying their Bible or finding time to be quiet before God because their financial problems don’t permit them any mental or spiritual peace.
-These problems are real, but sometimes fixing them is no more than putting a bandage on an open wound and ignoring the severity of the situation.
+These problems are real, but sometimes fixing them is no more than putting a bandage on a gaping wound and ignoring the severity of the situation.

 We also need to realize that just because someone has a healthy balance sheet, doesn’t mean they have a healthy heart.
 I often hear individuals say either they or someone they know doesn’t need to go through a financial course because they don’t have any debt and they’re doing a good job saving.
 That response completely overlooks the purpose of financial discipleship.